janssen70/hybrid_ai/README.md

 # hybrid_ai
 Send "Best Snapshots" from Axis Scene Analytics to Gemini for further analysis.
-The purpose is to show the use of edge preprocessing to get the objects and the cloud for deeper analysis.
+The purpose is to show the use of edge preprocessing to get the objects and then use the cloud for deeper analysis.

 It works by listening to Consolidated Tracks which come with a Best Snapshot.